Freedom in the World

 F. Rule of Law: 0 / 16

 It is estimated that 80,000 to 120,000 political prisoners are held in detention camps in the country.
-This figure is lower than in past years due to the closing of two camps and the high mortality rates inside the camps.
 Inmates face brutal conditions, and collective or familial punishment for suspected dissent by an individual is common practice.
+In October 2015, amnesty was granted to several thousand prisoners as part of events marking the 70th anniversary of the KWP; most of those released were reportedly elderly or gravely ill, and political prisoners were apparently excluded.
 Ignoring international objections, the Chinese government continues to return refugees and defectors to North Korea, where they are subject to torture, harsh imprisonment, or execution.
+North Korean authorities regularly detain foreign citizens on various charges, obtaining coerced confessions, sometimes imposing harsh prison terms, and typically using the detainees as diplomatic leverage before eventually granting their release.

-Laws do not prohibit same-sex sexual activity.
-In April 2014, the official news agency said the practice does not exist in North Korea.
+Laws do not prohibit same-sex sexual activity, but the government maintains that the practice does not exist in North Korea.

 G. Personal Autonomy and Individual Rights: 3 / 16

 The economy remains both centrally planned and grossly mismanaged.
 Development is also hobbled by a lack of infrastructure, a scarcity of energy and raw materials, an inability to borrow on world markets or from multilateral banks because of sanctions, lingering foreign debt, and ideological isolationism.
-However, the growth of the black market has provided many North Koreans with a growing field of activity that is largely free from government control, and some have managed to engage in cross-border trade with China.
-In addition, the growing emphasis on building special economic zones (SEZs) has led to conditions more conducive to foreign investment.
-Local officials have more authority in the management of these zones and over experiments with small-scale economic policies.
+However, the expanding black market and ad hoc service industries have provided many North Koreans with a growing field of activity that is comparatively free from government control, if not from bribery and extortion; some have managed to engage in cross-border trade with China.
+In addition, a greater emphasis on building special economic zones (SEZs) has led to conditions more conducive to foreign investment.
+Local officials have had some authority in the management of these zones and over small-scale experiments with economic policies.

-Women have formal equality, but they face discrimination and are rarely represented at high levels of government.
-Although they have fewer opportunities in the formal sector, they often work outside the socialist economy.
+Women have formal equality, but they face rigid discrimination in practice and are poorly represented at high levels of government and in public employment.
+Although they have fewer opportunities in the formal sector, women are economically active outside the socialist system, exposing them to arbitrary state restrictions.

 UN bodies have noted the use of forced abortions and infanticide against pregnant women who are forcibly repatriated from China.
 There have been widespread reports of trafficked women and girls among the tens of thousands of North Koreans who have recently crossed into China.
-Recent reports also suggest that prostitution of children continues unabated in North Korea and that the country’s deteriorating economy has led to an increase in prostitution, which is now rampant in ordinary residential areas.
+Prostitution is rampant in ordinary residential areas.

 X = Score Received